 The question I get asked most often is, “what prompted you to write a book, let alone two and on different subjects?”

-Giving keynotes and workshops puts me in the zone because I’m doing something I love.
-That wasn’t always the case because speaking in public was my second biggest fear.
-As you can see, that’s changed.
-Creating program content came naturally but writing blog posts, not so much hence the reason I started a podcast.
-Wait, that’s another story so let’s get back to the books.
-The most common thing audiences write on a feedback form when asked what would make the programs better for them was ‘more time.’
-My response was always, “I’m working on it” but I never quite got around to the task until a few serendipitous moments…
+It’s really quite simple.
+The most common thing audiences would write on a feedback form when asked what would make the programs better for them was ‘more time.’
+My response was always, “I’m working on it” but I never quite got around to the task until a few serendipitous moments with deadlines attached.

 Taking the Leap

-Speaking at TEDx in 2013 helped solidify the deal, well that and hiring a copywriter to update the content on my website.
+Speaking at TEDx in 2013 prompted Just Another Leap.
+After speaking at TEDx, I hired a copywriter to update the content on my website.
 She added a page to highlight the upcoming book launching in the spring of 2014.
 It wasn’t until a client called to invite me to give a keynote at their April conference and officially launch my book there that I had a deadline of 90 days to complete it.

 The title of my TEDx talk was ‘There to Here Is Just Another Leap’.
-Yes, I realize it’s improper grammar but if you listen to the first two minutes of the talk you’ll know why I chose it.
-It only made sense to call the book Just Another Leap because it tied my TEDx talk and the topic of comfort zones together.
+I realize it’s improper grammar but if you listen to the first two minutes of the talk you’ll know why I chose it.
 Writing the book in record time pushed my comfort zones in a BIG way!

 Just Another Leap is a guidebook to help you with your ‘there to here’ journey.
 The bonus, it’s an easy read with easy to implement ideas and actions.Learn More Here